Man Seeking Woman

-Man Seeking Woman is an American surrealist romantic comedy television series that aired for three seasons on FXX from January 14, 2015, to March 8, 2017.
-The series is set in Chicago, about a naïve and soft-spoken man in his 20s named Josh Greenberg (played by Jay Baruchel), who finds himself in several surreal and awkward circumstances while trying to find love.
+Man Seeking Woman is an American romantic comedy television series created by Simon Rich for FXX.
+It originally aired for 3 seasons from January 14, 2015, to March 8, 2017.
+The series is set in Chicago, about a naïve and soft-spoken man in his 20s named Josh Greenberg (played by Jay Baruchel), who finds himself in several surrealist and awkward circumstances while trying to find love.

-The series is based on a book of short stories, The Last Girlfriend on Earth, by Simon Rich, who is also the series creator, executive producer, and showrunner.
-Jonathan Krisel, Andrew Singer, and Lorne Michaels are also executive producers, with Broadway Video, Allagash Industries and FXP (formerly FX Productions) as production companies.
-It has received generally positive reception from critics.
+The series is based on Rich's short story compilation, The Last Girlfriend on Earth, Jonathan Krisel, Andrew Singer, and Lorne Michaels are also executive producers, with Broadway Video, Allagash Industries and FXP (formerly FX Productions) as production companies.
+It has received generally positive reviews from critics.

 On April 4, 2017, the show was canceled after three seasons.

 Premise

 Most episode plots are based on relatable conflicts and struggles of entering/maintaining a relationship; however, these conflicts are taken to absurd and literal extremes.
-The show centers on Josh Greenberg, who struggles finding love after a break-up with his long term girlfriend Maggie.
+The show centers on Josh Greenberg, who struggles finding love after a break-up with his long-term girlfriend Maggie.
 His mature and successful older sister Liz often tries to help him enter into a serious relationship, and his sex-crazed best friend Mike often tries to help him with solely having sex.
-Josh's efforts oftentimes lead him into surreal and awkward circumstances such as going on a date with an actual troll, physically misplacing his penis, or meeting a Japanese monster composed of human penises.
+Josh's efforts oftentimes lead him into surreal and awkward circumstances such as going on a date with an actual troll, physically misplacing his penis, meeting a Japanese monster composed of human penises, or learning that there is a national abstinence movement among women that is applied to him and no one else.
 Sometimes Josh is successful in finding a girlfriend; however, these relationships usually only survive for one episode.